jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Two-way radio's for everyone!

-In a nutshell, if someone from 1918 were to see us today, they'd marvel at FaceTime and Youtube, but then say we have the tools of science fiction, just not the way of life.
+In a nutshell, if someone from 1918 were to see us today, they'd marvel at FaceTime and Youtube, but then say we have the tools of science fiction, but not the way of life.

 By getting us to custom-make our own apps, electronics, and other levers of power, Techvolution will give Main Street the society of the future.
-It's a place worth fighting for, because it's a world build to make you smile.
+It's a place worth fighting for.

+Because it's a place built to make you smile.

 ![Health-Care Cleaners](https://techvolution.io/content/images/2020/04/healthcare-cleaners.jpg)

-_I'm going to guess these aren't bureaucrats or managers.
+_I'm going to guess these aren't bureaucrats or "eight different bosses".
 Photo by [Tedward Quinn](https://unsplash.com/photos/o_ez64ErEbQ)_

 ## Segway

 A crisis should teach us to evolve.
 But, the many in recent memory, from the [loss of American manufacturing](https://en.wikipedia.org/wiki/Manufacturing_in_the_United_States), the [Savings and Loan Crisis](https://en.wikipedia.org/wiki/Savings_and_loan_crisis), the  [Dot Com Crash](https://en.wikipedia.org/wiki/Dot-com_bubble), [rising cost of formal education](https://en.wikipedia.org/wiki/College_tuition_in_the_United_States), and the [Great Recession](https://en.wikipedia.org/wiki/Great_Recession) our society borrowed more money instead.
 We subsidized and bailed out the "too big to fail" manufacturers, insurance companies, colleges, and banks who caused the problem in the first place.

 Many of these big institutions are holdovers from the Industrial Age.
-They're filled with too many bosses, layers of middlemen, and Darth Blockbusters.
+They're filled with too many bosses, layers of middlemen, and Industrial Age power brokers.
 These positions all have a good reason to antagonize our society's technological evolution.
-But it's a losing battle for them and us because all the money in the world won't make the Internet Age disappear.
+But it's a losing battle because all the money in the world won't make the Internet Age disappear.

-As the saying goes, we evolve our perish.
+As the saying goes, we all either evolve our perish.

-Sadly until now we choose not to adapt.
+Sadly until now we've choosen to perish.
 Instead of admitting we needed to fundamentally rework our society to modern technology, we used money to sweep our problems under the rug.
-We paid for bailouts and the bullshitization of work to prevent evolving a new way of life.
+We the people decided to believe Big Business and Big Government we're looking out for our best interest.
+We paid for bailouts and the suffered through bullshitization of work to prevent evolving a new way of life.

 But now we can't sweep anything, anywhere.
 This pandemic is something different.